The start of daylight savings, or “Spring Forward,” is fast approaching!

 If you’ve had your twins on a by-the-clock schedule since they were very young and they’ve always slept well, one option is to do nothing when the time changes.
 That is, do nothing but do put them on the new schedule once the time changes.

 Sure, they will wake up early on the first day, but stick to their normal nap time(s) and bedtime and give them a few days to adjust just like we do.

 Another option is to slowly make a change to your baby’s schedule over time.
 If your twins are very sensitive to schedule changes, gradually adjust the schedule over the course of a few weeks.
 Plan approximately 2-3 weeks to make the change.

 Move your twins’ schedule in 10-15 minute increments every day or every other day until their schedule has shifted a full hour.
 With this plan, it won’t take too long to be back on your schedule.

 If your twins are somewhere in-between or you can’t adjust the schedule over the span of 2-3 weeks, split the difference and adjust the schedule just a few days prior.
 The time changes on a Sunday, so on Friday night, put them to bed just 15 minutes earlier and then shift all nap times on Saturday by 15 minutes.

 Encourage full-length naps as much as possible to get to an earlier bedtime.
 Once the time changes on Sunday morning, you are only 30 minutes off your normal schedule.
 Shift again that day and then by Monday or Tuesday, you will be back to your present schedule.

 Whether you adjust ahead of time or not, keep in mind that it takes about a week for anyone’s internal clock to fully adjust to the new time, similar to jet lag.

-If your twins are already waking too early for your taste, consider shifting their schedule before the time change and afterward!
-There is no rule saying you can’t keep going with the schedule adjustments.
+If your twins are already waking up too early for your taste, consider shifting their schedule before the time change and afterwards!
+There is no rule saying that you can’t keep going with the schedule adjustments.